 Each option has different pros and cons.
 Click the links to read our guides on each of these and find out about them in more detail.

 Q: Is equity or debt right for me?

 Choosing between equity and debt is a really important decision for how you want to grow your business.
 Your suitability will depend on a few factors, including:

-- Your growth ambitions Business owners need to evaluate their growth potential.
+Business owners need to evaluate their potential to grow.
 Equity investors look for significant growth across the investment period because that’s how they make money.
-Debt lenders however don’t mind if the business grows or not – so long as the money and interest is repaid.2

-- How long you need the finance for Equity finance suits businesses with big growth ambitions over the long-term, whilst debt can help businesses borrow money over the short-term.
 This is not an exhaustive list.
-Other factors, including the type, size and sector of the business in question, are also likely to affect your suitability.3
+Other factors, including the type, size and sector of your business, are also likely to affect your suitability.

 Q: How do I choose a finance option?

 Once you’ve decided whether equity or debt is right for you, there are a few more considerations that can help you find suitable finance options:

 Sometimes, there’s a finance option that perfectly suits your goals.
 For example, Export FinanceLink opens in a new window is specifically for businesses that want to expand into new international markets.

 How much money you need to borrow